jpiquot/ChildTasksTemplate/content_details.md

 # Child Tasks Template extension

-Use this extension to enable creating user story or bug child tasks from a template.
+Use this extension to enable creating child tasks from an existing work items and based on a template.

 ## Configuration